crowdin/mobile-sdk-ios/README.md

     Then run `pod install` again to fix it.

 After you've added *CrowdinSDK* to your Podfile, run ```pod install``` in your project directory, open `App.xcworkspace` and build it.

+## Example Project

+To discover how iOS SDK is integrated into real project see the [Example project](https://github.com/crowdin/mobile-sdk-ios/tree/master/Example).
+You can set up this project for yourself, run, and test.

+To run the example project, first clone the repo and run `pod install` from the Example directory.
+For more about Example project structure visit the [Wiki article](https://github.com/crowdin/mobile-sdk-ios/wiki/Test-Application).

 ## Setup